What is the purpose of the Restaurant Meals Program?

 There are no fees/dues that a restaurant owner must pay for the Restaurant Meals Program.
 However, if you choose to sign up with the State’s EBT vendor you will be charged for the use of the Point-of-Sale (POS) device.

-To learn more, contact goEBT about the RMP:
+To learn more, contact goEBT:

 How long does it take to become an authorized restaurant?

 The entire process to become authorized takes approximately 60 to 90 days.

 How do I submit my application for the RMP to the Food and Nutrition Service (FNS)?

 The County will submit your completed application, approved MOU and all supporting documentation to FNS.
 You will be notified when your application has been processed.

 What happens if a participating restaurant changes ownership or closes for business?

 The restaurant owner must notify the County, and the Food and Nutrition Service (FNS) when a restaurant changes ownership or closes.
 This ensures that the authorization is cancelled immediately since the prior owner's authorization is NOT TRANSFERABLE.
 If the new owner wants to continue to participate in the Restaurant Meals Program, he/she must sign an MOU with the County and apply for authorization with the FNS.

 How do I know if a customer who provides a Golden State Advantage (EBT) card is eligible for the Restaurant Meals Program?